A batch statement allows to run many queries at once.

 Length of batch values must be equal to the number of statements in a batch.

-Each query must have its values specified, even if they are empty.
+Each statement must have its values specified, even if they are empty.

 Values passed to Session::batch